jackel119/website/contents/articles/2017-09-25-survey-results/index.md

 ### Bar Nights
 _Bar Nights_ were by far the most popular events - with over 80 responses mentioning either a specific bar night or all of them collectively.
 This was a *shocking* revelation to us as we would never have expected that large quantities of free alcohol could be so incredibly popular amongst university students.
 We're glad that DoCSoc's bar nights have gained the popularity and legendary reputation that they have; in fact the College Union has now asked us to switch our venue to Metric due to the large volumes of attendees.

-_"Bevs"_
+>Bevs

-_"Good chance to meet new people from the course and from other years_
+>Good chance to meet new people from the course and from other years

-_A chance to sit down with friends that I otherwise only see in lectures_
+>A chance to sit down with friends that I otherwise only see in lectures

 At the same, Bar Nights were _also_ the most disliked, with over 30 people putting them down as their least favourite event:

-_Im not that interested in drinking._
+>Im not that interested in drinking.

-_Boring as most club and societies do this already_
+>Boring as most club and societies do this already

-_Union bar is too overcrowded and the service is incredibly slow_
+>Union bar is too overcrowded and the service is incredibly slow

-_Too many dudes_
+>Too many dudes

-_bar nights and alcohol arent really my thing!_
+>bar nights and alcohol arent really my thing!

-_I don't drink_
+>I don't drink

-_dont like going to pubs_
+>dont like going to pubs

 That said, some of the "Least favourite" reasons were:

-_Had too much to drink :(_
+>Had too much to drink :(

-_I died (was lit otherwise)_
+>I died (was lit otherwise)

 It's no surprise that the Bar Nights are the most controversial events.
 After all, we're a very diverse community of people ranging from raging alcoholics to complete teetolers.
 The serious criticisms of the Bar Nights fall into one of two categories: either the lack of interest in drinking, or the venue being too busy.
 After much debate, we've come to the consensus that the frequency of bar nights are in a good spot right now, and we will keep the number of bar nights for this upcoming year the same as last year.